citp/privacy-policy-historical/l/lu/lup/lupus.org.md

-> *The following text is extracted and transformed from the lupus.org privacy policy that was archived on 2006-12-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061208235105id_/http%3A//www.lupus.org/about/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lupus.org privacy policy that was archived on 2007-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070630223308id_/http%3A//www.lupus.org/webmodules/webarticlesnet/templates/new_empty.aspx%3Farticleid%3D283%26zoneid%3D76) for the most accurate reproduction.*

-# Privacy Policy Statement - Lupus Foundation of America, Inc.

-_Privacy Policy Statement_

-* * *
+# LUPUS FOUNDATION OF AMERICA

+## Privacy

 The Lupus Foundation of America is committed to protecting the privacy of its visitors.
 Information gathered through the LFA web site is used to monitor our site's effectiveness and to respond to your questions and requests.